-This might not cause reduced safety margin but only passenger discomfort.
+This might not cause reduced safety margin but can cause passenger discomfort.

-As per ethical hacking course expert , any systems connected to these devices, could also be hacked.
-A successful attack could compromise control of the satellite link channel used by the FANS and other system and malfunction of these subsystems could pose a safety threat for the airplane.
+As per an ethical hacking course expert, any system connected to these devices, could also be hacked.
+A successful attack could compromise the controls of the satellite link channel used by FANS and other systems.
+Malfunction of these subsystems could pose a safety threat for the airplane.